Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/mirror.rst

    The corner of a cube mirrored across three axes to form... well... a cube.

-The Mirror modifier mirrors a mesh along its **local** X, Y and/or Z axes, across the object's center (the mirror plane is then defined by the two other axes).
+The Mirror modifier mirrors a mesh along its *local* X-, Y- and/or Z-Axes, across the object's center (the mirror plane is then defined by the two other axes).

 It can also use another object as the mirror center, then use that object's local axes instead of its own.